SofaPirate/Plaquette/docs/AnalogOut.rst

 AnalogOut
 =========

-An analog (ie. continuous) output unit that takes a value between 0 and 1 (ie. 0% and 100%).
+An analog (ie. continuous) output unit that converts a value between 0 and 1 (ie. 0% and 100%) into an analog voltage on one of the analog output pins.

 The unit is assigned to a specific ``pin`` on the board.